Flayer (FLAY) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Flayer Historical Price

-According to the latest data gathered on Flayer live price page, the current price of Flayer is 0.025570USD.
+According to the latest data gathered on Flayer live price page, the current price of Flayer is 0.021989USD.
 The circulating supply of Flayer(FLAY) is

 In the past 24 hours, Flayer has shown a price movement of